Places to live

 The innovative furniture is designed to provide greater flexibility in how students arrange their rooms.
 Every student will receive a bed, chest of drawers, a desk and desk organizer, a bookcase and a chair.
 Each piece interlocks with other pieces to allow for 50 different configurations.
 No tools, hardware or college personnel are needed when stacking and rearranging.
 Heavy steel pins assure safety and stability without the sway of traditional lofted furniture.

-Each room is wired for voice mail, Internet and cable TV.
 The hall is air-conditioned and fully handicap accessible.

 Resident life staff